The xx: 2013–2018: Touring and I See You

 In November 2016, the xx announced that the release of their third studio album, I See You, would be on 13 January 2017.
 They released the album's lead single "On Hold" at the same time.
 On 19 November 2016, the xx appeared as the musical guest on Saturday Night Live.
 They performed the songs "On Hold" and "I Dare You".
 On 2 January 2017, the band released the album's second lead single "Say Something Loving".

+The album's title, I See You, came from the lyrics of the Velvet Underground song "I'll Be Your Mirror".
+After a testing period of being on tour with Coexist, and a much-needed break, Romy stated that this name fitted, as it describes "the way a friend can be a mirror to you, reflect things you can't see yourself, good and bad".
+The album tracks used samples including those from Hall & Oates on "On Hold", the Alessi Brothers on "Say Something Loving" (which was also a collaboration with Stella Mozgawa from Warpaint), and Drake in "Naive".

 In November 2016, UK and European tour dates were announced for the new album.
 On 25 November 2016 the band announced an extended residency at the O2 Academy, Brixton, adding four additional days to their original tour and setting the record for longest run of sold-out shows in the venue's history.

 I See You was nominated for IMPALA's European Album of the Year Award.

 2019–present: Side projects and fourth studio album

 In 2020, Madley Croft recorded backing vocals on the song "We Will Sin Together" on Jehnny Beth's debut solo album, To Love Is to Live, and released her debut single, "Lifetime".

 Sim released his debut album, Hideous Bastard, on 9 September 2022 through Young.
 It was produced by Jamie xx.

 Madley Croft's debut solo album Mid Air, produced by Stuart Price, Fred Again, and Jamie xx, was released on 8 September 2023 through Young.

+In 2024, Sim and Madley Croft featured on Jamie xx's track "Waited All Night".

+The different band members have appeared on stage together as part of their solo projects.
+Madley Croft and Sim have joined Jamie xx's 2024 set at Glastonbury and 2025 set at LIDO Festival.
+Sim has joined Romy's set at the Roundhouse in 2024.

-In early January 2024, she confirmed the band was working on their fourth studio album.
+In early January 2024, Croft confirmed the band was working on their fourth studio album.
+In September 2025, it was announced that they would be playing at Coachella 2026.
+On April 3rd 2026, the band played live for the first time in 8 years in Mexico City, being the first of 3 sold out dates.